codesharedot/bitcoin-gold-price/README.md

-# bitcoin-cash price
+# litecoin price

-Gets the bitcoin-cash price with Python (from JSON).
+Gets the litecoin price with Python (from JSON).

 https://pythonbasics.org